OctopusDeploy/docs/docs/deployment-examples/azure-deployments/deploying-to-service-fabric/connecting-securely-with-client-certificates/index.md

 It is these values and variables that we will be discussing below.

-## Step 1: Get the DNS Name of Your Service Fabric Cluster
+## Step 1: Get the DNS name of your Service Fabric cluster

 The following steps will need the DNS name of your Service Fabric cluster.